Vital95/OAGEHA/mobilenet_emotions/README.md

 To start trainig :
+1. virualenv env
+2. go to the folder of a project
+3. pip install -r req.txt
-1. download dataset
+4. download dataset
-2. change settings.py
+5. change settings.py
-3. python main.py
+6. python main.py

 **if you want to download the latest model , you can find the link below**: https://drive.google.com/open?id=1dxRYvkwInnIKQWj7oyRTyqYRPwA1TDOD